ietf-teep/architecture/draft-ietf-teep-architecture.md

 than the lifetime of a device.
 A TAM certificate usually has a moderate lifetime of 2 to 5 years.
 A TAM should get renewed or rekeyed certificates.
-The root CA certificates for a TAM, which are embedded into the Trust Anchor store in a device, should have long lifetimes that don't require device Trust Anchor update.
+The root CA certificates for a TAM, which are embedded into the Trust Anchor Store in a device, should have long lifetimes that don't require device Trust Anchor updates.
 On the other hand, it is imperative that OEMs or device providers plan for support of Trust Anchor update in their shipped devices.